 What is the monthly rent my property can fetch?

 This is the very first question asked by most landlords and perhaps the most important question.

-Thankfully, in Singapore, URA and HDB has consolidated the historical rental prices and these information are readily available at their website www.ura.gov.sg and www.hdb.gov.sg.
-But it is important to note that these historical prices do not take into account the intangible attributes like floor level, view from the property, condition & furnishing provided etc. Henceforth, you can check out advertised listings on established listing portal or visit those properties put up for rent to compare and establish the rent for your property.
+Thankfully, in Singapore, URA and HDB have consolidated the historical rental prices and this information are readily available at their website www.ura.gov.sg and www.hdb.gov.sg.
+But it is important to note that these historical prices do not take into account the intangible attributes like floor level, view from the property, condition & furnishing provided etc. Henceforth, you can check out advertised listings on the established listing portal or visit those properties put up for rent to compare and establish the rent for your property.

 Should I furnish my house before marketing?